CMPSC-311-Allegheny-College-Fall-2022/lab01/README.md

 ### 2\.
 Robot Design for Community Demonstrations

 During the second portion of the project, each team will select a task for the robot to complete and then design and implement a `gopigo` robot to complete that task.
-This part of the project will be showcased during the community event this semester.
+This part of the project will be showcased during the community outreach event.
 Since there are no specific requirements or guidelines for this portion of the project, to ensure fairness in the amount of work you dedicate to this project, each team's selected task (what your robot will do) has to be approved by the instructor.
 In general, each team either needs to propose a unique robot design (e.g., the need to enhance the robot) and a solution for a simple task or a simple design (e.g., minimal need for robot restructuring) with a solution for a more complex task (e.g., involving multiple sensors).
 You can explore [project ideas at the gopigo](https://gopigo.io/projects/).

 Additionally, since this part of the project will be used as an educational resource to get our local community (think, families with children) excited about computing, each team needs to develop concrete motivation for the educational purposes of your robotic design and development.
 Article on [Educational Robotics and Robot Creativity: An Interdisciplinary Dialogue](https://www.frontiersin.org/articles/10.3389/frobt.2021.662030/full) will give you some background into robotics used for education.
 Specifically, your project should have:

 - Three learning objectives for the proposed demonstration.
 - A hands-on component, which will either allow participants to experiment with the robot or observe varying performance of the robot under various scenarios.

-You are required to finalize your idea by the end of the day (lab day) on September 15th and write about it in an appropriate subsection of the `report.md`'s "Planning for Robot Design for Community Demonstrations" section.
+As you finalize your idea, please fill out the appropriate subsection of the `report.md`'s "Planning for Robot Design for Community Demonstrations" section.
 Your team also needs to identify a timeline for completing this portion of the lab and include it in the table in the report.
-If you are in need of additional supplies that you could not find in ALIC, you need to include the list of supplies in the appropriate subsection of the report as well.
+If you are in need of additional supplies, you need to include the list of supplies in the appropriate subsection of the report as well.

 Instructor will review proposed project ideas and notify you of approval or alternate suggestions within 24 hours.

 ## Project Walkthrough

-During the lab session on Thursday, September 22nd, each team will participate in the project walk-through process.
+During the middle of the project timeline, each team will participate in the project walk-through process.
 Project walkthrough is an informal process where the instructor facilitates the process of reviewing the progress of the project and the written code.
 The purpose of this walkthrough is to motivate continuous progression on the project, identification of any conceptual issues, and detection of any technical errors.
 When the walkthrough is finished, the authors of the project are responsible for taking the necessary actions to correct the identified issues.

 By this project walkthrough, each team should have identified the robot they plan to develop, and have implemented a significant portion of their intended solution.
 During the walkthrough, the team members will collaboratively lead the walkthrough process, which should last 5-10 minutes for each team.
 Each team should: